code-gorilla-au/starter-react-serverless/.junie/guidelines.md

     - Use only for Web API access in small components.
     - Avoid for data fetching or state management.

-Follow Next.js docs for Data Fetching, Rendering, and Routing.
+Follow React router v7 docs for Data Fetching, Rendering, and Routing.